 It can happen in a moment, and it often has devastating consequences.
 Being hit by a commercial truck can result in severe, serious injuries.
-If you’ve been injured in such an accident, there are some important steps you can take to help with your recovery.
+If you’ve been injured in a commercial truck accident in Austin, TX, there are some important steps you can take to help with your recovery.

 What Counts as a Commercial Truck?